 The air-textured strap provides a soft comfortable hold, without the sticky clammy feel of your palms and hands.
 This quick dry wick is a good feature even in harsh winter hike and backcountry skiing.

 Cristallo’s Speedlock 2 system secure lock provides an easily adjustable lever lock style closure mechanism capable of supporting up to 300 pounds of force.
 The pole is relatively light compared to other poles, with a three section 27-inch length when packed, which looks more durable compared to fold-style survival trekking sticks.
 It features an interchangeable and removable performance basket at the lower end.

-Features: Lightweight breathable EVA foam grip, 3-section foldable shaft, moisture-wicking strap, speed cone deployment, interchangeable rubber and Carbide Tech Tips, adjustable FlickLock Pro, aluminum material
+Specific features: Lightweight breathable EVA foam grip, 3-section foldable shaft, moisture-wicking strap, speed cone deployment, interchangeable rubber and Carbide Tech Tips, adjustable FlickLock Pro, aluminum material

-Best Use: All-terrain hiking, climbing
+Best use: All-terrain hiking, climbing

 The hiking stick can easily be adjusted in its fold, with no need for a screwdriver or any other tools.
 Faster and quick deployment is helpful for sustained hiking, where you would need to lengthen (downhill) or shorten (uphill) the poles as necessary.
 Quite so, you can make quick adjustments with no need to stop hiking, as you can adjust the length in just 2-3 seconds.

 Some of the drawbacks are the limited length wrist straps, which can be a bit short for people with large hands, even so at the longest extension and without using any gloves.
 Also, the straps seem to be made with stiff material similar to lawn chair webbing, with the Velcro fastening at the strap’s brand label giving that uncomfortable and thick feel.